worldline/vuejs-training/docs/views/README.md

 The Vue project has been initiated with existing components and styles in `src/components` and `src/assets` folders.
 Feel free to have a look at them and remove these files if you want, you won't need them.

-1. Add the CSS stylesheet that will serve as basis for all the practical work, downloadable here: [stylesheet.css](https://worldline.github.io/vuejs-training/stylesheet.css); put it in the `src/assets` folder and include it in the project with `@import './assets/stylesheet.css'` in the `<style>` part of `App.vue`.
-You can remove the existing styles.
+1. Replace the CSS stylesheet that will serve as basis for all the practical work, downloadable here: [base.css](https://worldline.github.io/vuejs-training/base.css); it must be put it in the `src/assets` folder.
+Note how it is included in the project with `@import './assets/base.css'` in the `<style>` part of `App.vue`.
+You can remove the other existing styles.

 2. Create a new component `LoginForm.vue` containing the following authentication form: